208 E. Market St., Vevay, IN 47043

 Visit venoge.org for more information.

-A French-Swiss cottage, one of the few remaining, showing architectural characteristics of early settlement of Switzerland County.
-Showing historical events in live action, as well as classes and information.
+A French-Swiss cottage, one of the few remaining, showing architectural characteristics of early Switzerland County.
+Living history events, summer classes in decorative arts.

 Third St. Patriot, IN 47038